This article will provide you with an easy-to-understand explanation of what mobile cardiac telemetry (MCT) is.

 What is Mobile Cardiac Telemetry?

-Mobile cardiac telemetry is a type of telemetry that is done outside a hospital setting.
+Mobile cardiac telemetry is a type of telemetry that is done outside of a hospital setting.
 It is used as a diagnostic test.
-MCT can monitor your heart rhythms as you run errands, exercise, and sleep.
+MCT can monitor heart rhythms as you run errands, exercise, and sleep.

 Telemetry is used to watch your pattern of heartbeats and find any heart problems you may have.
 It also allows doctors to see how well your medications are working to manage your heart condition.

 Each electrode is about the size of a silver dollar.
-And the monitor is about the size of a deck of cards.
+The monitor is about the size of a deck of cards.

 Other Types of Cardiac Monitoring

 There are other types of outpatient heart monitors that your doctor may also suggest depending on your condition.
 These other options for mobile telemetry include:

 - Event monitors

 Holter monitors are devices that record ALL heart activity.
 Similar to mobile cardiac telemetry, Holter monitors also involve sticky pads and electrodes that attach to specific areas of your body.

 Sometimes it is difficult to diagnose symptoms if they only occur once in a while or under certain conditions.
 So you may need to wear a Holter monitor for 24 to 48 hours.
 This longer period of monitoring your heartbeat is more likely to capture any symptoms than an electrocardiogram (ECG) which only runs for a few minutes and is usually performed at a doctor’s office.